 Ask your manufacturer to measure the degradation if you have some doubts and you are not a technical person.

 Few labs in 2019 tested a modern Li-ion cell for 1 million miles with degradation approx 50%.
-Even in a Mercedes ICE car 'everything' has been replaced after a half million mile and it's frame and body only may drive to 1 million.
-Some Electric motors works 24x7 a 100 years on water pumping station replacing bearings and brushes.
-All modern electric motors are brush-less, have a composite bearings forever and life time warranty.
-EV traction pack usually has 50-75 k-miles warranty of 20-30% degradation depends from manufacturer.
+Even in a Mercedes ICE car 'everything' has been replaced after a half-million mile and it's frame and body only may drive to 1 million.
+Some Electric motors work 24x7 a 100 years on water pumping station replacing bearings and brushes.
+All modern electric motors are brush-less, have composite bearings forever and lifetime warranty.
+EV traction pack usually has 50-75 k-miles warranty of 20-30% degradation.
 For more explicit info on a battery visit batteryUniversity.com